QuentinDuval/tiny_rand/README.md

 # tiny_rand

-A small header only library to randomly generate data.
+A small header-only library to randomly generate data.

 Useful to quickly generate test samples without requiring a big library as dependency.